Which is better for your workout, moderate or maximum effort?

 How to use the scale

-Pay attention to how you feel during the workout.
+Pay attention to how you feel during your workout.

 How fatigued are your muscles?
 How heavy is your breathing?